-Here’s 10 trends which highlight and exemplify the shocking reality of gender inequality today.
+Here’s ten trends which highlight and exemplify the shocking reality of gender inequality today.

 1. Women are the hardest hit by poverty

-2. More girls leave school early and become illiterate than their male peers
+2. More girls leave school early and be illiterate than their male peers

 3. Females are more likely to experience sexual violence